-- Price – Digital marketing is definitely not cheap but it has a customisable strategy that studies the brand and can curate systematically and show the desired results.
+- Price – Digital marketing is definitely not cheap but it has a customizable strategy that studies the brand and can curate systematically and show the desired results.
 SEO is not easy but is very cost-effective in delivering website traffic and creating brand awareness while doing so.

 PPC: LASER-FOCUSED CLARITY

 So what is so different about PPC search from organic search?
 When SEO already has trust and click-through rates by its side, why does PPC have any importance at all?
-While PPC Marketing Services is a payable form of advertising, it gets results that can be astounding and the strategy fairly simple.
+While PPC Marketing Services is a payable form of advertising, it gets results that can be astounding and the strategy is fairly simple.
 Let’s evaluate PPC and its advantageous methods.

 - Upgraded ads – PPC ads are online advertisements where overall you have loose control and a lot of space to deliver your dialogue.
-Sitelinks, locations, calls, callouts, pricing etc can help create effectively and commanding ads.
+Sitelinks, locations, calls, callouts, pricing etc can help create effective and commanding ads.

-- Eye catching Product ads – Google has made a category for just visual ads where you can sell a product.
+- Eye-catching Product ads – Google has made a category for just visual ads where you can sell a product.
 Product Listing Ads or PLAs as they are referred to, are clickable so that the user can see and choose their preferences.
 This one definitely boosts the click-through rate as this is a special feature unavailable organically.

 - Budget – There can be a budget that can be kept under control with PPC.
 Once the spend is determined, it can be stationed like that with a bit of tweaking every once in a while.